dslp/dslp-repo-template/.github/ISSUE_TEMPLATE/Experiment.md

 ## Solution Description

 What is the goal of this experiment?

+## Metrics

 What metric are you trying to model?
+Define this metric if it is not a standard metric.

 ## Assumptions